msamygawad/VersionAutoUpgrader/README.md

 1- Open CMD in local folder

-2- runt the only py file exist
+2- run the only py file exist

   3- if it is not the latest one compared to the files in Server folder, it will be removed and latest file exist in server will be copied to local folder and run